Al Khadra is a renowned Sahrawi war poetess, living in the windswept al-Auin camp in the Algerian desert.

 About the series

-Poets of Protest reflect's the poet's view of the change sweeping the Middle East through its intimate profiles of six contemporary writers as they struggle to lead, to interpret and to inspire.
+Poets of Protest reflect's the poet's view of the change sweeping the Middle East and North Africa through its intimate profiles of six contemporary writers as they struggle to lead, to interpret and to inspire.

 Poetry lives and breathes in the Middle East as in few other places.